zippy/p2p-shipyard/docs/documentation/how-to-create-an-end-user-happ.md

 ## Motivation

 The [scaffolding tool](https://github.com/holochain/scaffolding) is a great way to create and package holochain applications.
 However, its built-in templates don't produce an end-user installable application.
-They produce a `.webhapp` file, that needs to be installed in a holochain runtime, which is the actual app that is being executed in the OS of the end-user (eg. the [launcher](https://github.com/holochain/launcher)).
+They produce a `.webhapp` file that needs to be installed in a holochain runtime, which is the actual app that is being executed in the OS of the end-user (eg. the [launcher](https://github.com/holochain/launcher)).

 We need a way to create end-users applications for mobile platforms to create simple experiences similar to what users are used to in the existing app stores.

 > [!NOTE]
 > This is also what [kangaroo](https://github.com/holochain-apps/holochain-kangaroo) accomplishes.
 However, the approach that kangaroo takes is to serve as a template for you to clone it.
-The approach for p2p-shipyard's `tauri-plugin-holochain` is just to be another tauri plugin, which means that apps will get bug fixes and new features automatically when upgrading to a new version of the plugin.
+The approach for `p2p-shipyard`'s `tauri-plugin-holochain` is just to be another Tauri plugin, which means that apps will get bug fixes and new features automatically when upgrading to a new version of the plugin.

-## Scaffolding the tauri app
+## Scaffolding the end-user app

 0. [Scaffold your hApp using the scaffolding tool](https://developer.holochain.org/get-started/3-forum-app-tutorial/).